- I’m interested in becoming a DMU osteopathic medical student preceptor – what do I need to do?

 - I’m interested in other CME activities offered by DMU.

-If you’re interested in becoming a preceptor for DO students, please contact the Site and Affiliations department of COM Clinical Affairs at COMAffiliations@dmu.edu or 515-271-1667.
+If you’re interested in becoming a preceptor for DMU DO students, please complete the online application.

-Any DO or MD who has completed the Verified Affiliate Packet and takes a student on rotation is eligible for the appropriate credential-based CME credit.
+Any DO or MD who has completed the online application and has been approved to take a student on rotation is eligible for the appropriate credential-based CME credit.

 To request CME credit for preceptoring DMU osteopathic medical students, read the guidelines and complete the form found at the following link: https://cme.dmu.edu/preceptorCME.
 Preceptor hours will no longer be generated from the student evaluations or accepted via email – all requests for CME credit must be entered using the online form.